 01

 Creating a detailed analysis

-based on high-quality data that accounts for the types and distribution of doctors to meet population needs
+based on high-quality data that accounts for the types and distribution of doctors to meet population needs 02

+Establishing a set

+of best practices around physician supports to help ensure Ontario has the right doctors in the right places at the right times

+03

+Using best evidence

+regarding forecasted population need, increasing the number of medical student and residency positions

+04

+Supporting students

+from remote, rural and racialized communities to go to medical school, aligned with populations in need 05

+"Letting doctors be doctors"

+whereby they spend more time with patients doing the things that only doctors can do and less time on paperwork or other tasks 06

+Helping doctors

+trained in other jurisdictions become qualified to practise in Ontario

+07

+Investing

-Establishing a set of best practices around physician supports to help ensure Ontario has the right doctors in the right places at the right times 03 Using best evidence regarding forecasted population need, increasing the number of medical student and residency positions 04\ Supporting students from remote, rural and racialized communities to go to medical school, aligned with populations in need 05 "Letting doctors be doctors" whereby they spend more time with patients doing the things that only doctors can do and less time on paperwork or other tasks 06\ Helping doctors trained in other jurisdictions become qualified to practise in Ontario 07 Investing in more training and educational supports for practising doctors BETTER HEALTH CARE STARTS HERE Expand mental health and addiction services in the community EXPAND MENTAL HEALTH AND ADDICTION SERVICES IN THE COMMUNITY In any given year, one in five people in Canada experiences a mental health problem or illness.
-But that was before the pandemic: - A survey by the Conference Board of Canada and the Mental Health Commission of Canada found that 84 per cent of respondents reported their mental health concerns worsening since the start of the pandemic, with their major concerns being family wellbeing, their future, isolation/loneliness and anxiousness/fear. - More than one-third of those with a COVID-19 diagnosis may develop a lasting neurological or mental health condition. - A study by Deloitte using modelling from past disasters suggests Canada will see "a two-fold increase in visits to mental health professionals and possibly a 20 per cent increase in prescriptions for antidepressants relative to pre-COVID-19 levels."
-Psychiatrists, primary care doctors, pediatricians and addiction medicine specialists continue to provide excellent care for these patients.
+in more training and educational supports for practising doctors

+Expand mental health and addiction services in the community EXPAND MENTAL HEALTH AND ADDICTION SERVICES IN THE COMMUNITY In any given year, one in five people in Canada experiences a mental health problem or illness.4 But that was before the pandemic: - A survey by the Conference Board of Canada and the Mental Health Commission of Canada found that 84 per cent of respondents reported their mental health concerns worsening since the start of the pandemic, with their major concerns being family well-being, their future, isolation/loneliness and anxiousness/fear.5 - More than one-third of those with a COVID-19 diagnosis may develop a lasting neurological or mental health condition.6 - A study by Deloitte using modelling from past disasters suggests Canada will see "a two-fold increase in visits to mental health professionals and possibly a 20 per cent increase in prescriptions for antidepressants relative to pre-COVID-19 levels."7 Psychiatrists, primary care doctors, pediatricians and addiction medicine specialists continue to provide excellent care for these patients.
 But they do not have enough hours in the day to accommodate the tsunami of new patients asking for help.
 There must be greater accessibility to affordable and publicly funded services in the community so everyone can get the treatment they need.
 Doctors and other front-line health-care professionals were experiencing high levels of burnout before the COVID pandemic.
 According to surveys conducted by the OMA's Burnout Task Force, just prior to the pandemic in March 2020, 29 per cent of Ontario doctors had high levels of burnout with two-thirds experiencing some level of burnout.
 By March 2021, these rates had increased, with 34.6 per cent reporting high levels of burnout and almost three-quarters reporting some level of burnout.
 Burnout is primarily caused by issues in the health-care system, so system-level solutions are needed to address it.
 And if doctors, nurses and others providing care burn out, this impedes access to care for patients.

-Deloitte, August 2020: Uncovering the Hidden Iceberg - Why the human impact of COVID-19 could be a third crisis &lt;sup>4 Canadian Mental Health Association website: https://cmha.ca/brochure/fast-facts-about-mental-illness/ &lt;sup>5Conference Board of Canada, July 17, 2020: Pandemic Pulse Check: COVID-19's Impact on Canadians' Mental Health &lt;sup>6The Lancet, April 6, 2021.
+4 Canadian Mental Health Association website: https://cmha.ca/brochure/fast-facts-about-mental-illness/ 5Conference Board of Canada, July 17, 2020: Pandemic Pulse Check: COVID-19's Impact on Canadians' Mental Health 6The Lancet, April 6, 2021.
 6-month neurological and psychiatric outcomes in 236,379 survivors of COVID-19: a retrospective cohort study using electronic health records